mhs-rajaei/MATLAB/README.md

 # Mohsen Rajaei

-Course Project with MATLAB
+Course Project with MATLAB & etc

-I put some of my work and course projects here!
+I put some of my work and course projects and etc from my favorites here...

-You can freely use and modify codes, if you find some bug in this codes please add comment or inform me: mrajaie1@gmail.com.